siemens/ix/packages/documentation/docs/installation/javascript.md

 ## Build

-There a several different possibilities to build and serve web apps with the library.
+There are several different possibilities to build and serve web apps with the library.
-In the following section we describe how you can build a application with [vite](https://vitejs.dev/guide/)
+In the following section we will describe how you can build an application with [vite](https://vitejs.dev/guide/).

 `index.html`